oasci/pitt-biosc1540-2024f/content/assessments/assignments/03/index.md

 | TTAGCT  | -0.3  | TAGCTT  | -0.5  |
 | AGCTTA  | 0.1   |         |       |

-**a)** Calculate the overall coding score for this DNA sequence.
+**a)** Calculate the overall coding score for the **gene** in this DNA sequence.
 To do this:

--   Determine the score for each overlapping hexamer in the sequence.
+-   Determine the score for each overlapping hexamer in the gene.
--   Sum these scores to get the total coding score for the sequence.
+-   Sum these scores to get the total coding score for the gene.

 Remember that you [shift over one codon a time](https://slides.com/aalexmmaldonado/biosc1540-l05#/4/6).
 (I had to [read their C code](https://github.com/hyattpd/Prodigal/blob/c1e2d361479cc1b18175ea79ebd8ff10411c46cb/node.c#L325-L367) to figure this out.)

 **b)** What is the average coding score per hexamer for this sequence?

-**c)** Based on your results, do you think this sequence is likely to be protein-coding?
+**c)** Based on your results, do you think this gene is likely to be protein-coding?
 Explain your reasoning.

 **d)** Discuss potential limitations of using this hexamer-based coding score approach for gene prediction.